 - promote equality of opportunity for certain groups

-- report on its employment equity programs.
+- report on our employment equity programs.

 Through our EO Online program, we train all staff on employment equity and their rights and responsibilities under relevant legislation.